Searching and filtering events

 Quick Search

 The Table presentation includes a Quick search button above the table.
 The search applies only to the table and does not affect the timeline presentations.
+Search results are highlighted. |

-The buttons in the Home > Extended Search group allow you to build and execute complex searches using the Search Builder.
-You can search for Glossary items, Sources of Information, and Freeform text
+The buttons in the Search > Criteria group allow you to build and execute complex searches using the Search Builder.
+You can search for Glossary items, Sources of Information, and Freeform text.
+Press the Clear button to clear the search and display all events. |

 Search results are highlighted in all presentations.